aspotter99/dsc-mod-3-project-chi-sea-ds-051120/README.md

 ### 2. Data Understanding

 Write a script to download the data (or instructions for future users on how to manually download it), and explore it.
-What Do you understand what the columns mean?
-How will you select the subset of relevant data?
+Do you understand what the columns mean?
+Which column is the target?
 What kind of data cleaning is required?

 It may be useful to generate visualizations of the data during this phase.